OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 For example, we can use point observations coming from the land-surface observations e.g. to represent shifting sand and bare-rock areas.
-For example, global land cover validation data sets that are produced by photo-interpretation of very high resolution satellite imagery (e.g. 20 cm resolution) often contain useful observations of the shifting sand, permanent ice and bare-rocks [@tsendbazar2021towards].
-These specific surface materials are often missing or are systematically under-represented in the legacy soil profile datasets:
+For example, global land cover validation data sets that are produced by photo-interpretation of very high resolution satellite imagery (e.g. 20 cm spatial resolution) often contain useful observations of the shifting sand, permanent ice and bare-rocks [@tsendbazar2021towards].
+These specific surface materials are often missing or are systematically under-represented in the legacy soil profile datasets.
+Here is an example of almost 6000 observations of bare rock and shifting sands:

 ```r